Crochet

 1.Boil water in a vessel.
 Add a pinch of salt.

-2Add rice flour when water is boiling.
+2Add rice flour and maida when water is boiling.

 3.Allow the flour to boil with water for next 2-3mins.
 Switch off the stove.